 The advantages of value based pricing for customers include:

 - Choose value based on needs.
 Users can select “Silver”, “Gold” or “Platinum” plans based on the value offered and their needs.

 - Constant price.
 Unlike pay for usage prices that can go up and down during the billing cycle based on user activity, value based plans offer predictable pricing.
 Users know that no matter how much they use the service, they will pay a fixed amount.

 For SaaS businesses, value based pricing also weeds out customers who may not be serious with the services.
 Moreover, offering additional value such as expedited set up and phone support makes users appreciate the higher price plans.
 This means more revenue for the company.

 Freemium might seem like a viable option to include in your pricing plan.
 However, there are many things you should consider, even if your customers are giving something in return, before including a freemium model.
 I recommend you read Lincoln Murphy’s timely whitepaper, “The Reality of Freemium in SaaS” to understand issues you will have to consider.

 Before you offer a freemium plan, I suggest that you first price your service and test to see whether customers will pay for it.
 In most instances, users will peg a price on your service based on the price of your competitors.
 If you are charging higher, justify it with your unique value proposition (UVP) or something else.

 Ultimately, you will have to test out prices to find the optimum amount users are willing to pay for your service.
 A 1-2 months A/B test will be enough to determine what price will be right.

-As we wrap up, I will suggest you also read Neil Davidson’s Don’t Roll the Dice to understand more on pricing SaaS products.
+As we wrap up, I will suggest you check out our Definitive guide to SaaS pricing models to understand more on pricing SaaS products.